Skip to article frontmatterSkip to article content

 mair=78%mN2+22%mO2m_{\text{air}} = 78\%\,m_{N_2} + 22\%\,m_{O_2}

-The CMB emission shows that the Universe is slightly inhomogeneous, with small overdensities of the order of δρ/ρ0105\delta \rho / \rho_0 \sim 10^{-5}.
-These fluctuations are likely to increase over time, leading to a Universe where the density contrast is of the order of δρ/ρ01\delta \rho / \rho_0 \sim 1[2] (Figure 1,Figure 2).
-What are the mechanisms behind this growth?
+At the emission of the CMB, we observe that the Universe is a perfect gas of non-relativistic matter, slightly inhomogeneous, with density enhancements of reduced size (of the order of δρ/ρ0105\delta \rho / \rho_0 \sim 10^{-5}).
+These fluctuations will a priori increase over time thanks to gravitational attraction, to result in a Universe where the density contrast is of the order of δρ/ρ01\delta \rho / \rho_0 \sim 1[2] ( Figure 1,Figure 2).
+What are the mechanisms allowing this growth?

-The formation of the large-scale structures of the Universe can be understood by a linear theory of perturbations in the perfect fluid constituted by non-relativistic matter after recombination.
-To study the evolution of these density perturbations in the matter field, we need to rewrite the previous acoustic equations in the specific context of an expanding medium subject to the law of gravity.
+The formation of large-scale structures in the Universe can be understood through a linear perturbation theory in the perfect fluid constituted by non-relativistic matter after recombination.
+To study the evolution of these density perturbations in the matter field, it is therefore a matter of rewriting the previous acoustic equations, in the particular context of an expanding medium subject to the laws of gravity.

 An artistic celebration of the Dark Energy Spectroscopic Instrument (DESI) Year 1 data, showing a slice of the larger 3D map that DESI is constructing during its five-year survey.
 DESI is mounted on the Nicholas U. Mayall 4-meter Telescope at Kitt Peak National Observatory.
 Credit: DESI Collaboration/KPNO/NOIRLab/NSF/AURA/P. Horálek/R. Proctor